DrPaulBrewer/gridvoting/README.md

 winning alternatives given the status quo `f[t]`.

 ## Principles of Operation
+This section extends a higher, more mathematical description from [section 3 of our research paper](https://link.springer.com/article/10.1007/s11403-023-00387-8#Sec5). with an overview of the code in the gridvoting module.

 The gridvoting software module is designed to separate various concerns and manage the overlap of concepts.
+A primary concern is data transformation between different tasks.
+The VotingModel and related Markov chain require a probabilistic vector space of dim number_of_alternatives.
+Plotting occurs in a rectangular area.
+The alternatives then also need to have coordinates within a rectangular area.
+Utility functions for the alternatives might also depend their coordinates.
+If the alternatives' coordinates are not equivalent to a complete rectangular grid, then there might need to be an embedding function from some smaller space into the rectangular area.

-These concepts are coordinate grids, shapes within a grid, defining a voting simulation, and calculating the stationary distribution of the simulation by a GPU-based MarkovChain calculation.
+The various concepts are coordinate grids, shapes within a grid, defining a voting simulation, and calculating the stationary distribution of the simulation by a GPU-based MarkovChain calculation.
 For example, one can have a voting simulation without a grid, or one can have a simulation where the feasible alternatives are points within a triangle (from a budget constraint) itself embedded within a square grid for plotting purposes.